Snaacky/theindex/README.md

 # Parameters

-Here is a table of the possible environment variables with their default values.
+Here is a table of the possible environment variables with their default values:

 | Parameter | Function |
 | :----: | --- |